MasterSkepticista/masterskepticista.github.io/posts/perspectives/post.md

   <img src="images/thumb.gif" alt="" width=400px>
 </figure>

 We all have that one person in our lives who has a habit of delivering useful advice as punchlines.
 The strange part is that we _usually_ know the advice.
 Don’t catastrophize.
 Don’t confuse uncertainty with danger.
 What do you have to lose?
 Don’t pretend you can control what you cannot.
-None of this is intellectually novel.
+None of this is groundbreaking.
 Yet this person can say some version of it in one sharp, funny sentence and do what hours of our own reasoning cannot: lower the half-life of an ache.
 The problem is still there, but it decays faster.

 > Problems that felt enormous suddenly look badly scaled.